Skip to main content

 Kiernan is deeply grateful for his family, who have supported him through life's most challenging moments.
 Watching his children grow and become more inquisitive and intelligent motivates him to keep learning and improving.
 They remind him daily that, no matter what, he must always be ready to soar with the eagles.
 Kiernan holds a simple but deeply meaningful life lesson: that all things in life are temporary, both the good and the bad.
 That there is good in the bad and bad in the good.
 You cannot reach the mountain’s peaks without traversing valleys below.
 “The good times have given me something to hold onto during the bad.
 The bad times give me the motivation to fight towards the good.”

-He will compete in wheelchair rugby, Nordic skiing, indoor rowing, and skeleton.
+He will compete in wheelchair rugby, Nordic skiing and indoor rowing.

 Theresa-Leishman-BIO-ONLY.jpgTrade: Radio Teletype Operator